omarg-dev/agentic-coupon-finder/README.md

 ## ◈ Overview

-**agentic-coupon-finder** is an automation pipeline that discovers, extracts, and validates e-commerce coupon codes.
-It combines LLM-based text extraction with autonomous browser navigation to cover the full workflow, from a raw domain name to verified, persisted promo codes.
+**agentic-coupon-finder** is an automation pipeline that discovers, extracts, and validates e-commerce coupon codes using headless browsing with LAMs (Large Action Models).

 The pipeline has three stages: